Budgeting for a Disney World trip is tricky. There is so much to keep track of: flights, resorts, dining, souvenirs.

 Private fireworks cruises

-The captains on the private fireworks cruises are also able to receive tips.
+The captains on the private fireworks cruises can also receive tips.

 Plan to tip them $2-5/person.